MicrosoftDocs/learn/learn-pr/nvidia/nvidia-deepstream-embedded-device-deployment-azure/includes/2-introduction-artificial-intelligence-edge.md

 An IoT Edge-based solution has three components:

 * **IoT Edge modules**: Modules are containers that run Azure services, third-party services, or custom code.
-Containers are deployed by using a specification that's defined in a hub in Azure IoT Hub and they're executed locally on IoT Edge instrumented devices.
+Containers are deployed by using a specification that's defined in a hub in Azure IoT Hub and they're run locally on IoT Edge instrumented devices.
 * **IoT Edge runtime**: The runtime is a service that runs on an IoT Edge device to manage module workloads, provide mechanisms for module-to-module and device-to-cloud/cloud-to-device messaging, and orchestrate workloads that are defined in a hub.
 * **Cloud-based interface**: The interface is a collection of Azure services that are included in an Azure IoT Hub resource instance.
 The services provide a mechanism for secure device registration, a high-throughput mechanism for data ingestion (via AMQP, MQTT, or HTTPS), an ability to define and apply deployment specifications, and an ability to remotely monitor and manage IoT Edge devices.